simple-warfare/bevy_northstar/README.md

 `bevy_northstar` works by dividing the map into chunks and then calculates nodes based on the entrances between chunks.
 The nodes are used in pathfinding to get a higher level path that is significantly faster to calculate over long distances.
 Once the high level path is determined between a start and goal point it's refined to get a more accurate path.

 ### This crate is still a work in progress.
-Most of the base functionality is still there but has a few bugs in it.
+The base functionality is in place, there's still a bug I'm hunting down in the demo with some npcs having issues pathfinding.

 The crate is currently opinionated in the sense that it's not bring-your-own-grid.
 That may change in the future.

+## Demo
+cargo run --example demo

 ## Current features
 * Works with 2d and 3d tilemaps